Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Markdown %

-Markdown percentage = Markdown / Gross Regular Revenue
+Markdown percentage = Markdown / gross regular revenue

 Markup

-profit / COGS
+Markup = Profit / COGS

-Merged Variants
+Merged variants

 Modified at

-The last time product information was updated on your sales platform.
 When details on a product page are changed, Inventory Planner will reflect the date that those details were updated.

 MOQ (Minimum Order Quantity)

-The lowest amount that you are allowed to order from a vendor.
 When an MOQ is set and it is not met in a purchase order, you will see a warning at the bottom of the purchase order.
 See more here about how to set up MOQ.

 N